cherose-sem/SoftDev_DM2018/03 Sets/README.md

 ------------------------
 ##### _Sets.java_

-  - Interface class that is implemented by `SetsImpl.java` class the stated methods.
+  - Interface class that is implemented by `SetsImpl.java` class with the stated methods.
 ```Java
 public interface Sets<T extends Comparable> {
     Set<T> members();